 The Winner is….

-2. Follow me (@betheats) on Twitter and tweet “Yum!East is on June 4th and @betheats has 2 tickets to give away!
-Enter here: http://bit.ly/1SE2fnY ” then leave a comment telling me you’ve done so.
+2. Follow me on Twitter (@betheats) and tweet “Brunch and Bloodys event is on 11/21 and @betheats has tickets to give away!
+Get details here: http://bit.ly/1GPZ4ad”, then leave a comment telling me you’ve done so.

 3. Like Nashville Lifestyles on FB and come back and tell me you did so (or just tell me you already do if that’s the case!)

 Contest ends on Saturday, November 14th at noon.
 Once the winner is chosen, I’ll make contact via email and post the name here on the blog.
 If they don’t respond within 48 hours, I’ll be forced to choose another, so be sure to check your email!

 You guys!!!
 I totally just realized that in my excitement a couple of weeks ago, I never actually posted anything here on my blog about winning the Best Food Blog in Nashville Scene’s BON Reader’s Poll!

 While I shouted out thanks on my social media channels as soon as I heard the news that night, I failed to do so right here where it all started on the pages of my blog.
 Sooooo…

 Thank you, thank you, thank you!
 Thank you for voting Eat.
 Drink.
 Smile. #1 best food blog, and for also somehow managing to get me a #2 Best Food Writer nod.